 PE-backed CFOs must act decisively on issues of human capital to position themselves for a profitable exit.
 Talent-deficient teams often monopolize a CFO’s time and fumble execution of their agenda.

 Team building skills are especially vital in the lower-middle market where deals tend to focus on founder- or family-led companies with small or stagnant finance teams and less-than-robust processes.

 “New CFOs inherit a team that has most likely never operated with an ERP system or generated reporting to a PE firm’s standard.
 The idea of accounting and finance providing analysis to empower better decision-making is often new to them — they previously focused on closing the books and fetching numbers for other departments only upon request.
 Therefore, upgrades at the Controller and Head of FP&A positions often occur quickly,” says Joe Gravino, Vice President at Falcon.

 PE-backed CFOs who hesitate to take action on subpar performers inevitably regret their indecision.
 If a CFO is undecided on a particular employee, one best practice is to assign a specific project with clear milestones over the ensuing 45-60 days.
 The employee’s performance on this project serves as a de facto tryout for their current position.

-A CFO’s team must also be configured to shield significant organizational or personal skill gaps.
+A CFO’s team should be configured to shield any significant organizational or personal skill gaps.
 As sponsors increasingly tap CFOs with robust FP&A backgrounds, for example, demand for strong controllers has increased.